NoushinN/reproducible_workflows/README.md

-# Introduction to open and reproducible workflows
+# Introduction to open and reproducible workflows in the public service

 A repository to house materials for a workshop introducing participants to open and reproducible principles.